Benefits of Cumin Seeds(cumin plant)

 Black seed oil is very effective and helpful in fighting various diseases.
 This easily available fennel oil can prove to be extremely effective and useful.

-Two highly effective elements present in fennel oil are thymoquinone and thymohydroquinone responsible for its special healing effect.
+Two highly effective elements present in fennel oil are thymoquinone and thymohydroquinone responsible for their special healing effect.
 Together these two elements help fight all these diseases and heal the body.

 Not only this, cardiovascular diseases and asthma, blood cancer, lung problems, liver, prostate, breast cancer, cervix, and skin diseases are also effective.